-Prerequisite: Teacher recommendation and Algebra II H The emphasis in Honors Pre-calculus is on applications of the material being studied.
+Year Credit 1 Grade 11-12 Prerequisite: Algebra II H and teacher recommendation The emphasis in Honors Pre-calculus is on applications of the material being studied.
 The course content comprises polynomial, rational, exponential, logarithmic, and trigonometric functions.
 In addition, the polar coordinate system, vectors, and analytic geometry are explored.
 A student should be prepared to move at a rapid pace and should be able to advance beyond memorization to application of knowledge.
 A TI-83 Plus or TI-84 Plus graphing calculator is required.